calexdiaz143/cs-175-amazon-project-clone/README.md

   - b/c e.g. there's a guy named (Mike Tarrani "Jazz Drummer")
 - add a predict_train function to detect overfitting
 - maybe include some other classifiers or RNN
+- figure out how to make a confusion matrix